 There are several types of cloud platforms.
 Each of them provides different services to meet various business needs.
-Thus, you need to define your requirements toward a cloud solution and select the one with the intended set of workflows.
+Thus, you need to define your requirements for a cloud solution and select the one with the intended set of workflows.
 However, this step is challenging, especially if you have no previous experience with cloud platforms.
 To make the right decision, receive a consultation from experienced cloud developers.
-But, to be on the same page with your cloud migration team, you need to be aware of essential types of cloud platform services, such as SaaS, PaaS, IaaS and the differences between them.
+But, to be on the same page with your cloud migration team, you need to be aware of essential types of cloud platform services, such as SaaS, PaaS, IaaS, and the differences between them.

 - SaaS (Software as a Service)

 Chose SaaS to receive advantages of running apps without maintaining and updating infrastructure.
 SaaS providers also offer you cloud-based software, programs, and applications.
 SaaS platforms charge a monthly or yearly subscription fee.

 - IaaS (Infrastructure as a Service)

 This cloud model suits businesses that need more computing power to run variable workloads with fewer costs.
 With IaaS, you will receive a ready-made computing infrastructure, networking resources, servers, and storage.
 IaaS solutions apply a pay-as-you-go pricing policy.
 Thus, you can increase the cloud solution's capacity anytime you need it.